 Gunshots and plea for help heard in 911 calls from Colorado movie shooting

-CENTENNIAL, Colo.
-(Reuters) - A 13-year-old girl caught in last summer's shooting rampage at a Colorado movie theater was heard frantically pleading for help for two gravely wounded family members in a tape of her emergency 911 call played in court on Tuesday.
+CENTENNIAL, Colo., Jan 8 (Reuters) - A 13-year-old girl caught in last summer's shooting rampage at a Colorado movie theater was heard frantically pleading for help in a tape of her emergency 911 call played in court on Tuesday.

-"My two cousins have been shot," she cried, as the dispatcher tried in vain to instruct the girl, whose name was not given, on how to perform cardiopulmonary resuscitation.
+"My two cousins have been shot," she cries, as the dispatcher tries in vain to instruct the girl, whose name was not given, on how to perform cardiopulmonary resuscitation.

-The recording was one of two emergency calls played in court during the second day of a preliminary hearing for the accused 25-year-old gunman, James Holmes, in which prosecutors are seeking to persuade a judge they have enough evidence to put him on trial.
+The recording was one of two 911 calls played in court during the second day of a preliminary hearing for the accused gunman, James Holmes, in which prosecutors are seeking to convince a judge they have enough evidence to put him on trial.

-The former University of Colorado neuroscience doctoral student is charged with 24 counts of first-degree murder and 116 counts of attempted murder stemming from the July 20 rampage at a midnight screening of the Batman film "The Dark Knight Rises" in the Denver suburb of Aurora.
+The onetime University of Colorado neuroscience doctoral student is charged with 24 counts of first-degree murder and 116 counts of attempted murder stemming from the July 20 shooting rampage at a midnight screening of the Batman film "The Dark Knight Rises," in Aurora, Colorado.

-In addition to the 12 people who died, 58 others were wounded.
+In addition to the 12 dead, 58 others were wounded.
 Prosecutors charged Holmes with two counts for each shooting victim - one for commission of the crime "after deliberation" and another for "malice manifesting extreme indifference to human life."

 Prosecutors have yet to decide whether the seek the death penalty, though the charges make Holmes eligible for it.

-Police have testified that Holmes, who bought his movie ticket 12 days in advance, left the screening a few minutes after it started and re-entered Theater 9 at the Century 16 multiplex a short time later dressed in tactical body armor, a gas mask and helmet.
+Police say Holmes, who bought his movie ticket 12 days in advance, left the screening a few minutes after it started and re-entered Theater 9 at the Century 16 multiplex a short time later dressed in tactical body armor, a gas mask and helmet.

-Armed with a semi-automatic rifle, shotgun and pistol, police say, he then lobbed a tear gas canister into the auditorium and sprayed the audience with bullets.
+Armed with a semi-automatic rifle, shotgun and pistol, police say, he then lobbed a tear gas cannister into the auditorium and sprayed the audience with bullets.

 Later, in the parking lot, he surrendered without a struggle to the first police officers arriving on the scene and alerted them that his apartment had been booby-trapped with explosives.

-Police have described encountering a nightmarish, bloody scene inside the darkened theater, where dozens of victims lay sprawled across the auditorium as the Batman film continued to play and emergency-alarm strobe lights flashed.
+Police had described on Monday encountering a nightmarish, bloody scene inside the darkened theater, where dozens of victims lay sprawled across the auditorium as the Batman film continued to play and emergency-alarm strobe lights flashed.

 The call from their cousin was made from inside the theater moments after the massacre.